ricsanfre/pi-cluster/docs/_docs/monitoring.md

     - Lack of documentation about the metrics exposed by each endpoint makes difficult to configure the discarding metric rules.
 2. Disabling scrapping of most Kubernetes endpoints, keeping only `kubelet` port scrapping (TCP: 10250): `/metrics`, `/metrics/cadvisor`, `/metrics/resource` and `/metrics/probes`
     - This solution avoid both data duplication ingestion and overlapping scrapping
     - As a draw-back, default kube-Prometheus-stack dashboards and prometheus rules are not valid since they use different `job` labels to identify metrics coming from different end-points).
-Dashboards and prometheus rules need to be maintained separately.
+Dashboards and prometheus rules need to be generated so `kubelet` jobname is used.

 {{site.data.alerts.note}}